Charukesi: Structure and Lakshana

 It is a sampoorna rāgam - a rāgam that has all seven swaras (notes).
 It is the shuddha madhyamam equivalent of Rishabhapriya, which is the 62nd melakarta.

+The structure is the equivalent of an Aeolian dominant scale, also known as the Mixolydian b-6 scale.

 Janya rāgams

 There are only a few minor janya rāgams (derived scales) associated with Charukesi.
 See full list of janya rāgams associated with it.